LaurensdeGraaff/CalDAV-Emojifier/README.md

 - `SYNC_INTERVAL`: ⏱️ Optional.
 The interval in seconds between sync operations.
 Defaults to `3600` seconds (1 hour) if not specified.
 - `LOG_LEVEL`: 🛠️ Optional.
 Sets the logging level (e.g., `DEBUG`, `INFO`, `WARNING`, `ERROR`).
+- `MASTER_ON_COLLISION`: ⚖️ Optional.
+Determines which source takes precedence when there is a conflict between the emoji in the CalDAV event and the emoji in the emoji dictionary.
+    - If set to `CALDAV`, the emoji from the CalDAV event will overwrite the dictionary.
+    - If set to `EMOJI_DICT`, the emoji from the dictionary will overwrite the CalDAV event.
+    - Defaults to `CALDAV` if not specified.

 This setup allows you to sync multiple calendars by specifying their names in the `CALDAV_CALENDARS` variable. 📅